horzsolt/l5ddemo/readme.md

 ## Alternative way of installation (has not been tested yet)
 1. Download Chocolatey (https://chocolatey.org/install)
-2. Install docker for windows
+2. Install docker client for windows
 ```
 choco install docker
 ```